jasny/http-signature/README.md

 To get a callback to be used by libraries as [Jasny Router](https://github.com/jasny/router) and [Relay](http://relayphp.com/), use the `asDoublePass()` method.

+When using as double pass middleware, the supplying a resource factory is optional.
+If not supplied, it will use the response passed when invoked.

 ```php
 use Jasny\HttpSignature\HttpSignature;
 use Jasny\HttpSignature\ServerMiddleware;